VincenzoLipardi/MCTS-QAS/README.md

-This is the Github repository hosting code and experiments of the article: "Quantum Circuit Design through Monte Carlo Tree Search".
+This is the Github repository hosting code and experiments of the article: "Quantum Circuit Design using Progressive Widening Enhanced Monte Carlo Tree Search".

 # Environment setup
 All the scripts are written in python.
 In order to run these scripts follow the steps below: